loppjp/tennis/Report.md

 The Goal for this agent is to maintain an episodic reward of greater than positive 0.5 for a window of 100 consecutive episodes.
 The environment is said to be solved with respect to the episode marking the start of the 100 episode window.

-With the current seed and hyperparameters, the most recent model.pth learns to solve the task in 143 episodes.
+With the current seed and hyperparameters, the most recent policy_model.pth and state_value.pth learns to solve the task in 2700 episodes.
 See the above plot to see the window of episodes where the 100-episode rolling average score surpassed 30.0.

 ## Future Work

 The model could be improved by exploring the following areas:
+* Properly synchonizing training using methods such as Multi-Actor Critic could be used
 * additional hyperparameters could be explored.
 * additional network architectures could be explored.
-* The asynchonous version of the environment could be explored
-* additional continuous policy gradient based agents could be used (SAC, DDPG, PPO, and/or D4PG).
 * a deep dive into the environment observation space could be done to gain further understanding.
     * For instance, after recording the state space, some parameters seem to not change
 * a deep dive into agent score variance with respect to different hyper parameters.